 MIDNIGHT BLUE, 2017

-Prussian Blue, the dye that gives cyanotypes their distinctive hue, is a chemical byproduct of hydrogen cyanide – or 'Prussic acid' – a residue of which was found on the walls of the Nazi gas chambers at Majdanek.
-The same poison gas was used for many years on Death Row in the United States, and the state of Missouri has threatened to resume its use if European pharmaceutical companies continue to block the export of drugs for the lethal injection.
+Prussian Blue, the synthetic pigment that gives cyanotypes their distinctive hue, is a chemical by-product of hydrogen cyanide or ‘prussic acid’ — a residue of which was found on the walls of the Nazi gas chambers at Majdanek.
+The same poison gas was used for many years on Death Row in the United States.

 In 1987, a BBC documentary titled Fourteen Days in May recorded the final two weeks in the life of Edward Earl Johnson, a young African American man who, at age 18, was wrongly convicted of murder after being forced to sign a confession by two white police officers.
 Johnson’s lawyer, Clive Stafford Smith, later founded the human rights organisation Reprieve with the film’s director, Paul Hamann.
 Reprieve has been instrumental in blocking the supply of drugs for the lethal injection, and several states have threatened to resume the use of gas as a method of execution in response.